therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 * Demonstrates lifecycle mechanics
 * Resets after expiration
 * Does not expose proprietary invariants

-The demo implementation is intentionally constrained and is not representative of the full private architecture.
+* Is intentionally constrained and not representative of full private architecture

 ---